aesy/xpanda/xpanda-cli/README.md

             values as well, add the `--env-vars` flag.

 OPTIONS:
-    -e, --env-vars <ENV_VARS>
+    -e, --env-vars
-            With this flag set, named variables will be sourced from environment variables in addition
-            to any other provided variables.
+            With this flag set, named variables will be sourced from environment variables in addition to any other provided variables.
 Named variables will always take precedence over environment variables though.
-This flag is implicitly true if unset and no other variables
+This flag is implicitly true if no other variables are provided.
-            are set.

-    -f, --var-file <VAR_FILE>
+    -f, --var-file <VAR_FILES>
             Provide a file to source variable values from.

+            This option can be used multiple times in order to add multiple files.

             Using this option will override the default setting to source values from environment variables.
 To continue sourcing from environment values as well, add the `--env-vars`